Gary Higginson

 Gary Higginson (born 1952) is a British composer.
-Higginson trained at the Guildhall School of Music and Drama under Edmund Rubbra, Patric Standford, Buxton Orr and Alfred Nieman then at Birmingham University under John Joubert.
+Higginson trained at the Guildhall School of Music and Drama under Edmund Rubbra, Patric Standford, Buxton Orr and Alfred Nieman, and then at Birmingham University under John Joubert.
 He is a member of the Lakeland Composers group that also includes Arthur Butterworth, Robin Field and David Jennings.
 He is a regular contributor of reviews to MusicWeb International.

-Higginson has written over 180 pieces, including orchestral works, two operas, two string quartets, and many solo sonatas and songs.
-He also composes brass band and educational music.